Boston College will maintain a test-optional admission policy for first-year and transfer applicants during the 2023-24 admission cycle.

 Does this policy apply to home-schooled students?

 Yes.
 However, because the Admission Committee has little context in which to evaluate home-schooled students’ academic results, standardized test results are extremely helpful to the Admission Committee.
-Home-schooled applicants are strongly encouraged to submit standardized test scores that allow us to put their applications in context with others in our pool.
+Home-schooled applicants are strongly encouraged to submit standardized test scores to allow us to put their applications in context with others in our pool.
 Other quantitative measures that students may also benefit from submitting include AP exam scores and/or college coursework.
 Official college transcripts should be submitted for all college courses completed.

 Does this policy apply to athletic recruits?